The Chambers Brothers

-The Chambers Brothers are an American psychedelic soul band, best known for their eleven-minute 1967 psychedelic soul hit "Time Has Come Today".
+The Chambers Brothers are an American psychedelic soul band, best known for their eleven-minute 1968 psychedelic soul hit "Time Has Come Today".
 The group was part of the wave of new music that integrated American blues and gospel traditions with modern psychedelic and rock elements.
 Their music has been kept alive through frequent use in film soundtracks.
+There were four brothers, though other musicians were also in the group.

-Early career
+Background and early career

 Originally from Carthage, Mississippi, the Chambers Brothers first honed their skills as members of the choir in their Baptist church.
 This arrangement ended in 1952 when the eldest brother, George, was drafted into the Army.
 George relocated to Los Angeles after his discharge, and his brothers soon joined him.
 Beginning in 1954, the foursome played gospel and folk music throughout the Southern California region, but remained little known until 1965 when they began performing in New York City.